scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 ----------------------

 Subsystems are not the same as components.
-Subsystem may go across components to perform their function.
+Subsystem may go across components to perform their functions.
 A subsystem is a service provider that performs one function or many functions, but does nothing until it is requested.
 This section describes the data flow of each subsystem in enough depth to fully illustrate how the system works.